tmistele/SphericalClusterMass.jl/README.md

 Then you can get the deprojected mass from the azimuthally averaged tangential reduced shear $G_+ = \langle g_+ \Sigma_{\mathrm{crit}} \rangle$ and the azimuthally averaged inverse critical surface density $f_c = \langle \Sigma_{\mathrm{crit}}^{-1} \rangle$
 (alternatively, if individual source redshifts are not available, you can use $G_+ = \langle g_+ \rangle / \langle \Sigma_{\mathrm{crit}}^{-1} \rangle$ and $f_c = \langle \Sigma_{\mathrm{crit}}^{-2} \rangle / \langle \Sigma_{\mathrm{crit}}^{-1} \rangle$).
-The following code calculates (a form of) the deprojected mass profile and the associated covariance matrix,
+The following code calculates the deprojected mass profile and the associated covariance matrix,

 ```julia
 R=[.2, .5, .7] .* u"Mpc"